Ivyee17/software-reconstruction-server/README.md

 ## Deployment

-1. Open redis with localhost:6387
+1. Open redis with localhost:6379
-2. Open mysql with table username (defined in dao.user)
+2. Open mysql and create table username (as is defined in dao.user)
-3. Make sure server port 8091 is not used by other apps
+3. Check if server port 8091 is not used by other apps (otherwise use another port and set it in application.properties)
-4. Load SpringBoot with Java
+4. Run RedoApplication.java with SpringBoot
 5. Enjoy!

 ## References